github-modules/github-buildpack/README.md

 # Heroku Buildpack for GitHub Authentication

-This is a Heroku buildpack that enables GitHub-authenticated `git` operations within a Heroku dyno.
+This is a Heroku buildpack that enables GitHub-authenticated operations within a Heroku dyno.

-It detects a `GITHUB_AUTH_TOKEN` environment variable and creates a `.netrc` file with a GitHub entry with it.
+It detects a `GITHUB_AUTH_TOKEN` environment variable and creates a `.netrc` file with a GitHub entry.

 ## Setup